On 2-representation infinite algebras arising from dimer models: Introduction

-In both Theorem~\ref{motivation_thm1} and \ref{motivation_thm2}, a perfect matching $\sfD$ making the truncated Jacobian algebra $\calA_\sfD\coloneqq\calP(Q,W_Q)_\sfD$ finite dimensional is important.
-Thus, in this paper we first show how to find such a perfect matching.
-More precisely, using perfect matchings of a consistent dimer model, we define the perfect matching polygon $\Delta$ (see Subsection~\ref{subsec_pm}) and the $3$-dimensional Gorenstein toric singularity $R$ associated with the cone over $\Delta$.
-Also, we can assign a lattice point of $\Delta$ to each perfect matching.
-If $\Delta$ contains an interior lattice point (in other words, if the exceptional locus of a crepant resolution of $\Spec R$ has dimension two), then a perfect matching $D$ corresponding to that point, which is called an \emph{internal perfect matching}, gives us the desired property as follows.

-\begin{proposition}[{see Proposition~\ref{findim_internal}}] Let $Q$ be the quiver associated with a consistent dimer model $\Gamma$.
-Then, we see that $\sfD$ is an internal perfect matching of $Q$ if and only if $\calA_\sfD$ is a finite dimensional algebra, in which case $\calA_\sfD$ is a $2$-representation infinite algebra. \end{proposition}

-Therefore, if we consider an internal perfect matching $\sfD$, then the algebra $\calA_\sfD$ satisfies the condition (P1) in Theorem~\ref{motivation_thm2}.
+By Proposition~\ref{motivation_prop1_intro}, if $\sfD$ is an internal perfect matching, then $\calA_\sfD$ satisfies the condition (P1) in Theorem~\ref{motivation_thm2}.
 Moreover, if $R$ is an isolated singularity, we can find a vertex $i\in Q_0$ satisfying the conditions (P2), (P3).
-Thus, we especially have the following.
+Thus, it follows from \cite[Theorem~4.1 and 6.3]{AIR} that we have the following statements.

 \begin{corollary}[{see Corollary~\ref{main_cor}}] Let $R$ be a non-regular $3$-dimensional Gorenstein toric isolated singularity that is not the $A_1$-singularity $($i.e., $R\not\cong\kk[x,y,z,w]/(xy-zw) )$ contains an interior lattice point.
 Let $(Q,W_Q), (Q^\prime,W_{Q^\prime})$ be the quivers with potential associated with $\Gamma, \Gamma^\prime$ respectively.
 If $D$ and $D^\prime$ are respectively internal perfect matchings of $\Gamma, \Gamma^\prime$ corresponding to the same interior lattice point of $\Delta$, then we have an equivalence